markdoc/docs/pages/docs/attributes.md

 # {% $markdoc.frontmatter.title %}

+Attributes let you pass data to Markdoc tags.

 ## Defining attributes

 Markdoc allows you to configure custom attribute types for each [tag](/docs/tags).
-These definitions constrain what types of values can be passed, and which will create errors during [validation](/docs/validation).
+Assigning a type to an attribute limits which values an attribute can pass to a tag, and consequently which values create errors during [validation](/docs/validation).

+The following example defines an attribute for a `Callout` tag.
+By default, the attribute is set to `note`, and the value is validated agatinst the `matches` array.

 ```js
 {